GulshanJha00/GSAP-NavBar-Project-2/README.md

-GSAP NavBar

-i've added css according to my screen you can adjust it to make it suitable for you Step 1:-
-Make html, css and javascript and Add gsap and remix icon cdn to the project.
-Make the boiler plate of html and css.
-Make a div #main with height- 100% width- 100%
+This guide is about creating an animated navbar using GSAP (GreenSock Animation Platform) with minimal JavaScript.
+Let's go through each step with explanations where you asked for them.

+Step 1:
+You're setting up your project by including the HTML, CSS, and JavaScript files, and linking the GSAP and Remix Icon CDNs.
+You create a basic structure by adding a #main div with full height and width (100% each).
+This sets the foundation for your layout.

-Step 2:-
+Step 2:
-Take any image for background image of main. bg-size cover bg-position center. now your background is ready
+You pick a background image for the #main div, using CSS to set background-size: cover and background-position: center.
+This ensures the image fully covers the background and stays centered.

-Step 3:-
+Step 3:
-Make a #nav div inside #main with h2 lets say "Code Cluster" and one "MENU" icon from remix icon website i prefer this one
+You create a #nav div inside #main.
+Inside #nav, there's an h2 element with the text "Code Cluster" and a menu icon (<i class="ri-menu-2-line"></i> from Remix Icon).

-< i class="ri-menu-2-line" > < /i>
+Step 4:
+In the CSS, #nav is set up as a flex container, with align-items: center and justify-content: space-between to position the h2 and icon on opposite sides.
+You give it padding (40px 50px) and a white color.
+The font sizes and weights are adjusted for the h2 and the icon (font-size: 30px, font-weight: 800), making them large and bold.

+Since the navbar will slide in from the right on click, you create the space for it by planning the position of the next section (#full).

-Step 4:-
+Step 5:
-in style.css make #nav flex with align item center and justify content space-between, You can also add padding as 40px and 50px and finally giving color white.

-give nav h2 a font-size of 30px and #nav i font size of 30px and font weight as 800

-As we are making an animated navbar which will come from right when we click on menu icon we need a space for that
+You create a #full div, which contains the actual nav links (like Work, News, Courses, Services, Contact Us) as h4 elements.
+In the CSS, you style #full to cover the right side of the screen (with width: 40%, height: 100%, and position: absolute).
+You place it on the right edge with top: 0 and right: 0.
+The background is white with 50% transparency, and you add a backdrop-filter to blur the background behind the #full div, enhancing the focus on the menu items.
+Padding is used to ensure the text is well spaced, and flex layout can be applied for better alignment.

-Step 5:-
+Step 6:
-Make a #full div inside #main div with 4 or 5 h4 having all the nav elements such as Work, News, Courses, services, Contact Us.
-Now in css #full give  height 100% and width 40% give position absolute so that it can float.
-Now giving top:- 0 and right:- 0 will make it float in right corner covering 40% of your right screen. give background color white and the transpirance to 50%.
-Now add backdrop-filter and give any blur value.
-Backdrop-filter will blur the background leaving the elements such as h4.
-Add padding to adjust text (try display flex too)
+The #full h4 elements are styled with a large font size (50px), medium weight (500), and margin bottom (10px).
+For the closing icon (<i class="ri-close-line"></i>), you position it with position: absolute, placing it at top: 5% and right: 10% to the top-right of the #full div.
+You give it a white background, rounded borders (border-radius: 50%), padding, and a bold, medium-sized font (font-weight: 600, font-size: 25px).

+Now, the visual part of the navbar is ready.
+But since it's visible on the screen from the start, you need to hide it by shifting it off-screen.

-Step 6:-
+Step 7:
-in #full h4 give font size 50px font weight 500 and with some margin bottom lets say 10px. now in html inside #full div add one remix icon of closing i prefer

-< i class="ri-close-line">< /i>
-now if you can see the x is sitting below the h4.
-So in css #full i make it position absolute and give top 5% and right 10% with background color white, border radius 50% padding 5px font weight 600 and font size 25px.

-our frontend is ready.
-Now we need to hide the navbar which is flashing on right screen.

-Step 7:- If you gave #full width 40% then in #full right: 0; change it to right -40%. it will go entirely inside the right screen.
-But it will start scrolling behind the screen so just give overflow-x: hidden property to body tag

-Congrats our frontend part is ready.
-Now time to add the javaScript Part.
+To hide the #full div, you move it off the right side of the screen by changing right: 0 to right: -40%.
+This effectively makes the navbar disappear to the right.
+To prevent any horizontal scrolling, you add overflow-x: hidden to the body, ensuring it stays out of view until triggered.

-Step 8:-
+Step 8:
-inside script.js create a var tl = gsap.timeline() (chatgpt please explain what this timeline do) now target #full in tl and add tl.to in #full with right: 0, duration: 0.8 (chatgpt explain this code and what does tl.to do what does right:0 do) now make another tl targeting "#full h4" but this time tl.from give x as 150 with stagger of 0.28 and opacity: 0 (chatgpt explain this code and what does tl.from do what does x:150 do stagger do and opacity 0 do) and tl.from in "#full i" give opacity 0

-If you reload the website you will see that all the code starts to execute itself but thats not how navbar works so
+Now comes the animation part with GSAP.

+GSAP Timeline: You create a gsap.timeline() object.
+This timeline (tl) allows you to chain multiple animations in sequence.
+The timeline object helps to manage and control animations more easily.

+tl.to Animation: The tl.to('#full', { right: 0, duration: 0.8 }) line moves the #full div from its hidden state (right: -40%) back into view by changing its right property to 0.
+The duration: 0.8 specifies that the transition will take 0.8 seconds.
+In short, tl.to moves elements to the specified properties (like right: 0 here).

+tl.from Animation: The tl.from('#full h4', { x: 150, stagger: 0.28, opacity: 0 }) adds an animation to the h4 elements inside #full.
+This from method animates from an initial state where the h4 elements are 150px to the right (x: 150) and fully transparent (opacity: 0).
+As the animation runs, they move into their normal position and become visible.
+The stagger: 0.28 ensures each h4 appears with a 0.28-second delay between them, creating a cascading effect.

+Opacity for Icon: You also add tl.from('#full i', { opacity: 0 }) to animate the closing icon (#full i).
+It starts as invisible (opacity: 0) and fades in as the animation plays.

-Step 9:-
+Step 9:

-in css make #nav i and #full i as cursor pointer so that your mouse points when you hover over it.
-Now inside script.js type tl.pause().
-It will cause timeline to not execute while reload.
-Now make a query selector selecting #nav i give it a variable menu.
-Similarly make a cross variable selecting query "#full i".
-Now add eventListener in var menu with event "click", pass function and inside function add tl.play().
-Now what does tl.play() do? (chatgpt e xplain it propoerly).
-Now we have another variable cross, add eventListener click and pass fucntion, inside that function give tl.reverse() (chatgpt explain this too).
+Initially, the animation plays as soon as the page loads, which isn’t how a navbar should work.
+To prevent that, you pause the timeline with tl.pause(), ensuring that it waits for user interaction.

+You then add event listeners to control the animations:

+tl.play() on Menu Click: You select the menu icon (#nav i) and add a click event listener.
+Inside the listener, you use tl.play() to start the timeline.
+This method resumes the timeline from where it was paused and plays the animations.
+In this case, clicking the menu icon triggers the #full div to slide in and the menu items to animate.

+tl.reverse() on Close Click: You select the closing icon (#full i) and add another click event listener.
+This time, inside the listener, you call tl.reverse().
+This method reverses the timeline, meaning the animations play backward, causing the #full div to slide back out of view.

+Summary:
+GSAP's timeline() helps sequence animations. tl.to() changes the properties of elements over a given duration. tl.from() starts elements from a certain position or state (like x: 150 and opacity: 0). tl.play() triggers the animation to start when the menu is clicked. tl.reverse() makes the animation play in reverse when the close icon is clicked.
-And our animated navbar is ready to play with just 30 lines of javascript
+With just 30 lines of JavaScript, you’ve created a functional, animated navbar!